nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 You can identify these patients uniquely by their **patient ID (PID)** for easy reference.

 ---
+**Notes**

-* Emails must have a local part containing alphanumeric characters and specific symbols (`+_.-`) (not at the start or end), followed by `@`, and a domain part with labels separated by periods, ending in a label with at least two alphanumeric characters, and no labels starting or ending with hyphens.
+1. Emails must have a local part containing alphanumeric characters and specific symbols (`+_.-`) (not at the start or end), followed by `@`, and a domain part with labels separated by periods, ending in a label with at least two alphanumeric characters, and no labels starting or ending with hyphens.

 <br>